 You can also put an app on your phone to remind you when to take your medicines and help everyone involved in your healthcare know what you are taking.
 You can download the free MedicineWise smartphone app from Google Play or the App Store.

 Having an up-to-date medicines list also helps to make sure all of your medicines get reviewed.

 If you take several medicines, ask your doctor or pharmacist for a regular medicines review.

-Medicines are ideally reviewed every 6-12 months.
-But you can ask for a medicines review at any time, especially when changes are made, including starting new or stopping medicines.
+Medicines are ideally reviewed every 6 to 12 months.
+But you can ask for a medication review at any time, especially when changes are made, including starting new or stopping medicines.